SeeJia/typescript-react-prop-types/README.md

 # Getting Started with Create React App

-This project is using typescript and react for prop-types data.
+This project is using typescript and react for prop-types data and redux-toolkit.